isabelle-prover/mirror-afp-devel/doc/the-archive.md

 mercurial default branch).
 Released version of existing submissions should be stable.

 **Maintenance responsibility:** Mixed.
-Simple fixes by us, anything else by the maintainer of the contribution.
-We would give the maintainers advanced warning of a new release (after feature freeze) so they have time to update their contributions.
+Simple fixes by the Isabelle team, anything else by the maintainer of the contribution.
+The editors will give the maintainers advanced warning of a new release (after feature freeze) so they have time to update their contributions.

 -   there should be an automated build.
 Important libraries nightly, larger developments less often (weekly?).
 Maintainers should be able